History

 Dr. Brett Bradfield named President

-View a chronology of notable University of Sioux Falls events.
+Chronology of Notable University of Sioux Falls Events

 1883